DOCUMENT TSC-2026/B09 · BLOG POST 09 · CONSUMER COMMERCE · REV. 01

 These numbers don't mean much in isolation.
 The question is how each of these COGS increases maps against your current contribution margin percentage.
 If you're running a 15% CM and your tariff impact adds $2 to a $12 COGS product, you've absorbed 16% of your contribution margin.
 If you were running a 5% CM, you're underwater.

 Map your numbers.
-Then decide which of the three levers below you need to pull — and in what order.
+Then decide which of the three levers below you need to pull, and in what order.

 Taylor Sicard · Consulting

-This is the work I do — with DTC brand operators scaling past $5M.
+This is the work I do, with DTC brand operators scaling past $5M.
 If it's landing, the form takes two minutes.

-Start the conversation
+Start a conversation

 Three levers.
 Different timelines.